 Once children start school full-time they are able to attend Breakfast and After School clubs.

 Breakfast club runs from 7:45am every day.
-It costs £2.50 and sessions are booked and paid for via our payment system, Scopay.
+It costs £3.50 and sessions are booked and paid for via our payment system, Scopay.
 Children are given toast or cereal.

 'Parachutes' After School Club is our after school child care.
 It is available from 3:20pm - 5:45pm and is always staffed by at least 3 members of staff.
 Your child will have the opportunity to relax, play, snack, talk and rest after their school day until you or a notified adult comes to collect them.
-The cost until 4pm for this year has been £4 each day.
-If children stay after 4 pm, the cost for this year has been £7.50, in total, each day.
-If children stay after 4pm you will need to provide them with a healthy snack.
+The cost until 4:15pm is £4.50 each day.
+If children stay after 4:15 pm, the cost is £7.50, in total, each day.
+If children stay after 4:15pm you will need to provide them with a healthy snack.
 If you want to use Parachutes you will need to complete a registration form and book and pay for sessions via Scopay.
 Please see our website for more information.